ChaseElander/ENGL460-Project/Scenes.md

 ## 1 Ballroom

 Although you really wanted to go out and investigate, Taylor pleads for you to stay.
+You notice that James has decided to stay as well.
+With everything going on, Taylor informs you that they really need to go pee.
+As Taylor leaves, you use this opportunity to step out into the [[hallway -> 1 Hallway]].

 ## 1 loose railing